 If you are a scientist, you may already use GROBID without knowing it.
-GROBID is the tool used for extracting automatically metadata, citations and structured information from scientific papers in many large scale scientific information service providers, like ResearchGate, Mendeley, CERN, HAL research archive, SemanticScholar, CiteSeerX, etc.
+GROBID is the tool used for extracting automatically metadata, citations and structured information from scientific papers in many large scale scientific information service providers, like ResearchGate, Mendeley, CERN, HAL research archive, Internet Archive, CiteSeerX, etc.

 Created by the founder of science-miner, GROBID is an Open Source tool for parsing and extracting structured information from technical and scientific documents in raw format like PDF.
 The large majority of the scholar documents are only available in PDF (more than 90% of the papers prior to 2000) which is not adapted to text mining processing and corpus analysis.
 Even when a publisher XML format is available, the level of structuring might not be sufficient and uniform, so further processing and harmonization are often necessary.

-GROBID has been developed to address these issues in a reliable, fast and scalable manner thanks to machine learning techniques – cascaded linear CRF.
+GROBID has been developed to address these issues in a reliable, fast and scalable manner thanks to machine learning techniques – cascaded sequence labeling models (CRF and RNN).
 This tool is the first building block of a text mining infrastructure, it is actively maintained and continuously improved.

 Depending on the publishers/collections, GROBID should be able to extract the metadata (title, authors, affiliations, abstracts, etc.) of a scientific document in PDF with an accuracy between 80-95%, largely in sub-second time.